-Actually I am not a soup enthusiast as I remember taking soups when I fell sick during my childhood days.
-Besides, it is a hot & humid climate almost 75% of the days here, so I would like to take hot vegetable soup only in the rainy evenings or winter nights.
-Nevertheless I like the idea of serving simple yet wholesome soup & salad for dinner as it makes us feel absolutely satiated.
-Sweet corn soup with sprouted moong salad is one such hearty meal that can be prepared with little efforts.
+Actually, I am not a soup enthusiast as I remember taking soups when I fell sick during my childhood days.
+Besides, it is a hot & humid climate almost 75% of the days here, so I would like to take hot vegetable soup only during winter or monsoon.
+Nevertheless, I like the idea of serving simple yet wholesome soup & salad for dinner as it makes us feel absolutely satiated.
+Sweet corn soup with sprouted moong salad is one such hearty and healthy meal that can be prepared with little efforts.

-Cassava (yucca/ manioc) plants are widely grown in India as their roots are used for culinary purposes & leaves for their medicinal properties.
-These gluten-free tubers are known as maravalli kizhangu in northern districts of Tamilnadu & yezhilai kizhangu (meaning seven leaves) in southern districts.Since they are available in plenty during Nov-Dec, I have been making cassava poriyal often for lunch and also serve as an evening snack.
+Cassava (yucca/ manioc) plants are widely grown in India.
+The roots (tapioca root) are used for culinary purposes & the leaves for medicinal properties.
+These roots are known as maravalli kizhangu in the northern districts of Tamilnadu & yezhilai kizhangu (meaning seven leaves) in southern districts.
+We prepare cassava root poriyal and serve this either as a salad or as a side dish for rice.

 Sodhi is an exotic Sri Lankan curry prepared with lentils and vegetables stewed in coconut milk.
 Although sodhi is not a spicy curry, it has grown popular among the people living in & around Tirunelveli who usually enjoy spicy curries.
-Meals with sodhi served at the wedding feasts in our family is a lavish spread of creamy sodhi, pungent ginger chutney, spicy potato fries, crunchy appalam, scrumptious coconut milk dessert (payasam), sweet boondhi and fresh curd as below.
+The banana leaf platter served at our family wedding feasts is a lavish spread of creamy sodhi, pungent inji pachadi, spicy potato fries, crunchy appalam, scrumptious coconut milk dessert (payasam), sweet boondhi and fresh curd as shown below.
 Wedding in our family is usually hosted by bride’s family.
 However bride’s family is treated with a sumptuous meal (maruveetu sappadu) with sodhi the day after marriage, and it is a unique custom prevalent here to signify the confluence of both the families.

-Kofta is a soft potato dumpling soaked in mildly spiced delectable curry, and it is greatly enjoyed by children and others who are not accustomed to the heat of red chilli.
-In this recipe ginger is used to make the gravy spicy and red chilli powder is added mainly for the color & flavor, however red chilli powder may be added little more according to our palate.
+Kofta is a soft potato dumpling, and we serve these golden koftas soaked in delectable curry greatly enjoyed by the children and also others who are not accustomed to the heat of red chilli.
+In this recipe I have used ginger to make the gravy spicy and used red chilli powder mainly for the color & flavor.
+However you can add more red chilli powder to suit your palate.

-Porivilangai is a traditional sweet made of pan-roasted rice & palm jaggery.
+Porivilangai is a South Indian laddu made using pan-roasted rice & palm jaggery.
 Our grandmother never missed to prepare these traditional laddus every year for the Deepavali festival that falls in October or November.
-My aunts used to keep them for us till our visit during summer.
-In those days these flavorful porivilangai were made into hard-to-bite orange sized balls but now I have made small soft laddus that can be stored only for few days.
+My aunts used to store those delightful laddus for about 6 months till our visit during summer.
+In those days these flavorful porivilangai were made into hard orange-sized balls but now I have made small soft laddus that can be stored only for few days.
 You can also check out the recipe for a similar laddu called Neivilangai made using lentil flour.

 Nei kadalai is one of my favorite childhood snacks that I relished along with wheat halwa.
-It brings me back fond memories associated with this delicious savory as our family get-togethers were incomplete without spicy crunchy flavorful neikadalai and soft gelatinous wheat halwa.
-I still cherish all those happy moments with my father when he brought me neikadalai and Tirunelveli halwa.
+It brings me back fond memories associated with this delicious savory as our family get-togethers were incomplete without spicy crunchy flavorful nei kadalai and soft gelatinous wheat halwa.
+I still cherish all those happy moments with my father when he brought me nei kadalai and Tirunelveli halwa.

-Ulundham Paruppu Sadham (Black gram rice) is a unique rice prepared by people in Tirunelveli, a southern town of Tamilnadu.
-Sesame chutney is similar to Mediterranean Tahini sauce and is an essential side served with black gram rice.
-We usually serve this nutritious meal to young girls during their cycle every month.
-Although we prepare this meal specially for young girls & pregnant women, it can be served to kids, men & old people alike.
+Ulundham Paruppu Sadham (Blackgram rice) is a unique rice dish popular in Tirunelveli and surrounding regions and this rice is typically served with ellu thuvaiyal for lunch.
+We usually serve this nutritious meal to young girls during their cycle every month and also to pregnant women as blackgram is beneficial to strengthen their hip bones.
+Nevertheless it can be served to kids, men & old people alike.

-Thuvaram paruppu sadham (rice with split pigeon peas) is a traditional flavorful one-pot meal popular in Tirunelveli.
-I usually prepare our favorite thuvaram paruppu sadam for lunch on a lazy weekend as it does not require much of a planning.
-Besides I can serve this rice simply as a meal along with appalam or papadam (sun-dried lentil discs) and vengaya vadagam (sun-dried lentil and shallot balls).
-It is so delightful when we pour coconut oil lavishly over the rice and relish with crunchy appalam & flavorful vadagam.
+Thuvaram paruppu sadam (rice with split pigeon peas) is a traditional flavorful one-pot meal popular in Tirunelveli.
+I like to prepare our favorite thuvaram paruppu sadam for lunch on a lazy weekend as it does not require much of a planning.
+It is so delightful when we pour coconut oil lavishly over the rice and relish with crunchy appalam & vadagam.